gregermendle/BlockingInterval/README.md

 # BlockingInterval
 Blocking Interval utilizes the operation of Javascript's built-in function `setInterval` to create a mutually exclusive executing interval.
-This is not to suggest that setInterval is synchronous, this library merely provides a means for controlling and managing executing intervals.
+This library merely provides a means for controlling and managing executing intervals.

 #Usage
 ---